DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 2.md

 }
 ```

-Imagine a game where knights have an advantage when fighting in environments that match their training.
-We can represent this by adding a new property to the KnightDetails struct that specifies the knight's environment (e.g., grass, fire, water, rock).

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Change `knight` resource id with resource built-in unique identifier.
+2. Change the knight resource ID to use the built-in unique identifier.
-3. Let's add some more variable to our `KnightDetails` struct such as-
+3. Add more variables to the KnightDetails struct, such as:

-- `dateCreated` of type `UFix64` which tells when the NFT is created.
+- dateCreated of type UFix64, indicating when the NFT was created.
-- `type` variable of type `String` defines the how effective moves can be in the battle. (example of types will be: fire, water, rock, grass, electric, ice, flying, ghost, dark, steel, dragon, poison, fighting) (we will talk about this variable in upcoming lessons.)
+- type variable of type String, defining how effective moves can be in battle (e.g., fire, water, rock, grass, electric, ice, flying, ghost, dark, steel, dragon, poison, fighting).
+We will discuss this variable in upcoming lessons.

-4. Add `winCount` of type `UInt64` to NFT resource which keeps the track of win count of the knight.
-Initialize with zero value. (we will talk about this variable in upcoming lessons.)
+- winCount of type UInt64 to the NFT resource to track the knight's win count.
+Initialize it with a zero value.
+We will also discuss this variable in upcoming lessons.

 :::note
-To get the date, you can use block.timestamp which is a global variable representing the current timestamp of the block being mined.
-Timestamp is measured in seconds.
+To get the date, you can use block.timestamp, which is a global variable representing the current timestamp of the block being mined.
+The timestamp is measured in seconds.
+Use `getCurrentBlock()` timestamp to obtain it.
-`getCurrentBlock().timestamp`
 :::

 ### Solution !!